Top 10 Things to Do on Victoria Island That'll Make You Fall for Lagos

 6. Party at Elegushi Beach on a Saturday

 Victoria Island's most popular beach.
-Buzzing on weekends with live DJs, grilled suya, cold beer, and the kind of energy that makes you forget you're an introvert.
+It buzzes on weekends with live DJs, grilled suya, cold beer, and the kind of energy that pulls even the shyest visitor onto their feet.
 Entry: 1,000-2,000 NGN.
 VIP cabanas available.

 7. Visit the Kalakuta Republic Museum